rurbin3/ZKit-Framework/README.md

    - Build KeyLoggers
    - Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

 Do you like ZKit ??
-If so you can star this project to show your support or [donate](https://github.com/000Zer000/ZKit-Framework/edit/master/README.md#donating ) to show your love to hacking . you can watch this repo for getting notification for new versions .
+If so you can star this project to show your support or [donate](https://github.com/000Zer000/ZKit-Framework/edit/master/README.md#donating ) to show your love to hacking and see your name and your favorite sentence in Our Heros list in README . you can watch this repo for getting notification for new versions .
 ## ZKit will be able to :

    Compile to diffrent operating systems